 Moving to a Continuing Care Retirement Community (CCRC) is a major life decision.
-You may crave a maintenance-free lifestyle or the security of long-term care but aren’t sure how to find the right place to call home.
+You may crave a maintenance-free lifestyle or the security of long-term care but aren't sure how to find the right place to call home.
+One community may be close to your grandkids but out of your budget.
+Another may be affordable but lack transportation services and other convenient amenities.

 Get Our Free CCRC Evaluation Checklist.
 Print this checklist to stay organized as your tour CCRCs.